icefinger/amoeba/README.md

 ###Annealing and nosy amoeba
 This, still under improvment, method uses first a random scan of the map with an arbitrary number of scanners (called noses).
 This scan can be homogeneous, or distributed with a normal distribution around the current minimum point.
 The annealing uses the noses scans as a base to decide, in function of the current temperature, if a non smaller value is accepted or not.
 The example test_annealing.cxx shows how to use this method.
-The next figure shows a more complex function, defined by
+The next figure shows the more complex used function, defined by

     double value=-100*(exp(-((x_[0]*x_[0]-4))/7200)+exp(-((x_[1]*x_[1]+4))/7200)-sin (x_[0]/20)-sin(x_[1]/20));